Value System of God & Theology Q&A

 What is faith?

-True belief is being so convinced of the truth of a promise that you take action on it.
-You sit in a chair because you believe it will support you.
-You drive a car because you believe it is a safe mode of transportation.
+Real faith is being so convinced of the truth of a promise that you take action on it.
+You sit in a chair because you believe it will support you and you have faith to trust it.
+You drive a car because you believe it is a safe mode of transportation and you have faith to trust it.

-Faith and belief in Jesus will inspire a life like His.
+Belief and then faith in Jesus will inspire you to live your life like His.

 What is lying?